Skip to primary navigation Skip to content Skip to footer

 The monastery, whose name means ‘Holy Trinity,’ was built in the 17th century and is well known for the knock-out wines and olive oil it produces, with a high sense of responsibility and respect for the traditional economy and local ecology.

-Amongst the Renaissance architecture, we will sample five different organic wines guided by a dedicated sommelier.
+Amongst the Renaissance architecture, we will sample four different organic wines guided by a dedicated sommelier.
 Our special tasting will also include olive oil made on the estate, accompanied by feta cheese, olives and rusks.

 Once the sun starts setting over this magical place, we will head over to Stavros beach, where Zorba taught cinema audiences how to dance.